 Bringing it together

 So, coming back to my task of fasting for a day.
 I have the vision of being a strong, empowered individual, always ready to serve my people.
-I have my Why, because I feel strongly about my role as a Guardian and it resonates within me.
+I have my Why, because I feel strongly about my role as a Guardian, for whom this training is designed for.
 I might even be able to interpret it in a way, that it is aligned with my values (needing courage and openness for the process), But my need is lacking.
 Without my need, I can use sheer will power to start the process, but the need is more than just the initiating flame.
 It’s the nurturing base that feeds and is strongly connected to the accelerator (Why) and Momentum (vision).

 If the need is missing

 And I observed it so many times, that if I simply use willpower, the acceleration won’t happen, and it’s definitely not picking up momentum.

 So how do we create a need then?

 It can be either a physical or emotional need – or both.
 Feeling lonely or unfulfilled can be an initiator.
 Or hitting rock bottom.
 Or you are physically forced to, if there is no food, no warmth, no shelter.